-Elizabeth Caplice is an archivist on hiatus.
-She has Stage IV colorectal cancer, and writes about cancer, and how it intersects with life, particularly in younger adults.
-She blogs at Sky Between Branches
+Elizabeth Caplice was an archivist.
+She had Stage IV colorectal cancer, and wrote about cancer, and how it intersected with life, particularly in younger adults.
+She blogged at Sky Between Branches

 Carer for wife, Carole, suffering from dementia since about 2000, diagnosed 2011.
 Carole died in 2019 under expert palliative care when her cognitive abilities were no longer sufficient to maintain the routine function of vital organs.
 So Carole literally died of dementia which is not very common.
 Many patients die of injuries or comorbidity factors.
 We did the whole journey together.

 Glen has published in 2020 eleven booklets to help other carers in the various stages of dementia.
 They are freely available to all Palliverse members and they are in use in tertiary curricula on four continents.